Hand Embroidery Needles Explained

 Crewel Embroidery Needles

-Common Sizes: 1- 10 (largest to smallest)
+Standard Sizes: 1- 10 (largest to smallest)

 Tapestry Needle

-Common Sizes: 13 – 26 (largest to smallest)
+Standard Sizes: 13 – 26 (largest to smallest)

 Chenille Needle

-Common Sizes: 13-26 (largest to smallest)
+Standard Sizes: 13-26 (largest to smallest)

 beading needle

-Common Sizes: 10 – 15 (largest to smallest)
+Standard Sizes: 10 – 15 (largest to smallest)

 milliners needle

-Milliners needles, also referred to as straw needles, have a small, short eye that is the same width as the shaft of the needle.
+Milliners’ needles, also referred to as straw needles, have a small, short eye that is the same width as the shaft of the needle.
 They are great to use when you are making embroidery stitches that involve wrapping or looping the thread around the needle (such as French knots, colonial knots, and bullion knots).

-Common Sizes: 1 – 11 (largest to smallest) 15, 18 (the 2 largest sizes)
+Standard Sizes: 1 – 11 (largest to smallest) 15, 18 (the 2 largest sizes)

 Are embroidery needles different from sewing needles?